johnwr-response/boot5fsb5mw/NOTES.md

 ### Navbar

 - Bootstrap’s powerful, responsive navigation header, the navbar.
 Includes support for branding, navigation, and more, including support for our collapse plugin

+### Dark Mode & Variables

+- Bootstrap now supports color modes, or themes, as of v5.3.0.
+Explore our default light color mode and the new dark mode, or create your own using our styles as your template
+- Use Bootstrap’s CSS custom properties for fast and forward-looking design and development